 Muong Hoa Valley – Sapa Ancient Rock Field

 The unique thing about this valley is the ancient rocks lying in nature and the ethnic rice terrace.
-Hundreds of rocks here have unusual signs sculpted on them; the origin and meaning of these signs remain a mystery until today.
-Sapa Ancient Rock Field has become a national heritage and a proof of Vietnam's ancient civilization.
+Hundreds of rocks here have unusual signs sculpted on them; the origin and meaning of these signs remain a mystery today.
+Sapa Ancient Rock Field has become a national heritage and proof of Vietnam’s ancient civilization.
 In Muong Hoa Valley, there is also a long beautiful spring that runs through many villages such as Lao Chai, Ta Van, Hau Thao, and Ban Ho.

 Location: 8 kilometers Southeast of Sapa

 Coc San Caves and Waterfalls Complex

 Coc San is an elaborate waterfall with many caves hidden behind the stream.
 On highway 4D, there is a small dirt path leading to Coc San.
 The way to Coc San is short, about one kilometer from the highway, but it could be tricky because it’s quite dark and sometimes blocked by rocks.
 Coc San’s beauty lies in its wilderness; you will be able to get close to nature while walking on the rock beds and exploring the waterfalls and caves.

 Location: Coc San, Bat Xat District, Lao Cai – 14 kilometers from Lao Cai City Center

 Location: Thac Bac Cau May Tourism Center, 4D Highway, San Sa Ho, Sapa

 Location: ATI Tourism Center, Muong Hoa Street, Sapa City

 Location: Son Binh, Tam Duong District, Lai Chau – about 20 kilometers from Sapa City